-- The bank buys the property from the customer for BD 100,000 and pays the amount in cash to him, and the customer utilizes the amount for his own purposes. - 2.
+- 1. The bank buys the property from the customer for BD 100,000 and pays the amount in cash to him, and the customer utilizes the amount for his own purposes. - 2.
 The bank leases the property unto him by way of Ijarah with the promise to own. - 3.
-At the end of the period, the bank sells the property to him or donates it to him. - 2.
-Ijarah between three parties: Under this type of Ijarah, the property or the leased asset which the customer wishes to own is owned by a third party, and the customer wishes to acquire the property or the leased asset.
+At the end of the period, the bank sells the property to him or donates it to him.

+2) Ijarah between three parties: Under this type of Ijarah, the property or the leased asset which the customer wishes to own is owned by a third party, and the customer wishes to acquire the property or the leased asset.
 The process is carried out as follows:

-- The bank acquires the leased asset by buying it from its original owner. - 2.
+- 1. The bank acquires the leased asset by buying it from its original owner. - 2.
 The bank leases the asset unto the customer wishing to own by way of Ijarah with the promise to own. - 3.
 At the end of the period, a sale contract or a donation contract is concluded whereby the bank transfers the title to the asset to the customer.

-"Pay the worker for his work before his sweat gets dry."
+The Messenger of Allah, peace be upon Him, says, "Pay the worker for his work before his sweat gets dry."